Energinet-DataHub/greenforce-frontend/README.md

 > There is a wall of errors in the terminal output when trying to start the
 > development server.

 This could be caused by outdated dependencies.
-Run `yarn install` and try again
+Run `yarn install` and try again.